Paint Orange Pumpkins in Acrylics

-Let’s paint orange pumpkins in acrylics.
-Easy enough for beginners to feel successful the very first time.
+Paint orange pumpkins in acrylics.
+A step-by-step pumpkin painting tutorial easy enough for beginners.
 A free video is included.

 No time to view this now?
 PIN for later.

 When I shared my Fall Scrabble Tile art I had a two-sided tile in place of the A. One side had a Fall Leaf painting and the other an Orange Pumpkin.

 If you need help with certain terms or techniques you will find this helpful Basic Strokes for Beginners

 Full list of supplies I use every time I paint Basic supplies you will find useful

 One stroke brushes which include #12 Flat Brush.

 Americana Decoart paints

 Banana Cream or you can use Folk Art Sunflower instead of Banana Cream